Alok-Kumar5/Email-Spam-Detection/README.md

-# Email Spam Detection Project
+# SmS Spam Detection Project

 ## Overview
-This project is a machine learning-based solution designed to identify spam emails effectively.
+This project is a machine learning-based solution designed to identify spam SMS effectively.
 It uses a variety of techniques to classify emails as either "spam" or "ham" (non-spam) based on their content and features.

 ## Features
 - Preprocessing of email text data